geotrev/undernet/getmonolith.io.wiki/Home.md

 * Safari ✓
 * Microsoft Edge ✓

-With support for Internet Explorer 11 as well.
+Monolith also fully supports Internet Explorer 11.

 The framework has four core tenets: